Guidance has been issued confirming that the new ‘rule of six’ restrictions do not affect coach or tour operators in England.

 There has been some confusion after the rule came into effect from Monday 15th September banning gatherings of more than six people due to a rise in Covid-19 cases.

-The Coach Tourism Association said that operators should continue to follow the Safer Transport Guidance for Operators.
+The Coach Tourism Association said that the Department for Transport had confirmed that the rule doesn’t have any impact on the number of people who can be carried in a vehicle and that operators should continue to follow the Safer Transport Guidance for Operators.
 It said that when visiting an attraction or venue, the new restrictions mean that passengers will need to remain in households or in groups of no more than six.

 What do you think?
 Leave your comments below.